The PPHO daily report for July 27, marked as accurate as of 6pm last night, was posted online at 6:23pm.

 - July 27 - 13 new cases

 The report marked three people infected with COVID-19 in other provinces before entering Phuket since Jan 1, as well as eight returning from other countries and testing positive, and zero COVID patients brought back to Phuket under the “Bring Phuket people home”.

 The report still marked 6,391 Phuket Sandbox arrivals who tested positive for the virus after landing on the island since Jan 1, and 2,906 Test & Go tourists who tested positive on arrival since Jan 1.

-According to the report for May 28, there are 544 people under medical care or supervision, zero change from yesterday.
+According to the report for July 27, there are 84 people under medical care or supervision, 11 fewer than the 95 reported yesterday.

-According to the report for May 28, there are 14 ‘Red’ patients (zero change), 47 ‘Yellow’ patients (-1) but did not list ‘Green’ patients at all.
+According to the report for July 27, there are 20 ‘Red’ patients (zero change), 66 ‘Yellow’ patients (+6) but did not list the number of ‘Green’ patients.

 Meanwhile, zero people who tested positive for COVID-19 were at any ‘hospitel’ (zero change), and zero were designated to recover in “Community Isolation“ (zero change).

-* ‘Group 608’ has become Phuket officials’ preferred term for higher at-risk patients, comprising people over 60 years old along with those suffering from any of the seven recognised medical conditions that place patients at higher risk of developing serious signs of infection, plus women more than 12 weeks pregnant.
+** ‘Group 608’ is officials’ preferred term for higher at-risk patients, comprising people over 60 years old along with those suffering from any of the seven recognised medical conditions that place patients at higher risk of developing serious signs of infection, plus women more than 12 weeks pregnant.